 Here’s a post all about what you need to get started as a freelance writer.
 Want a step-by-step course that teaches you how to make your first $1000 as a freelance writer?
 Take a look at the Write Your Way to 1K online course.
 This one comes with a ton of bonuses, including pitch templates to land your first few clients, a personalised review of one of your pitches, and a private Facebook group to get support and feedback.

 Blogging is not the easy-peasy way to earn money that some people would have you believe.
 However it is very doable if you have decent writing skills and a willingness to learn the relatively simple technology needed.
 It now takes about 10 minutes, and a very low investment, to set up your own blog on WordPress, and start monetising it with tactics such as affiliate marketing, advertising or sponsored posts.

-The very best resource I’ve found for new bloggers needing training in content creation is this Blog Writer’s Bootcamp.
-You might also want to check out the Grow Your Blog Course for tips on the practical side of blogging, like getting traffic and subscribers, and monetising your blog.
+The very best resource I’ve found for new bloggers needing training in content creation is the Grow Your Blog Course.
 And don’t forget you can get the super high-value Busy Bloggers Success Kit half-price when you sign up for The Savvy Solopreneur newsletter.

 “Special thanks to my wonderful copy editor and proofreader, Karen Banes, who arguably did more for this book by taking words away than I did by adding them!
 I’m extremely grateful to Karen for going above and beyond because of her passion for the subject matter, and I look forward to working with her again.”